- COVID-19 rules for families with children

 Spread of the virus at school and outside of school

 We see clusters among children both outside school and within schools.
-At school, clusters are often seen in the classroom, and often involve mixed clusters in which both teachers and pupils are infected.
-Since schools reopened, there has been a clear increase in clusters related to the school/childcare setting.
+At school, clusters are often seen in the classroom, generally involving mixed clusters in which both teachers and pupils are infected.
+Since schools reopened, there has been a clear increase in clusters that are related to the school/childcare setting.